Syn-Sat/Surrogate_Modelling/README.md

-# Surrogate Modelling For Thermodynnamic Properties Usding ML
+# Surrogate Modelling For Thermodynnamic Properties Using ML